 What Can You Get If You Are Beginner In Fish Keeping?

-The fish that you can start fish keeping hobby with are Goldfish, Guppies, Neon tetras, Mollies, Zebra Danios, Bushynose plecos from freshwater fish.
+The fish that you can start fish keeping hobby with are Goldfish, Guppies, Neon tetras, Mollies, Zebra Danios, and Bushynose plecos from freshwater fish.

 Which Fish Is Best For Your Home Aquarium?